AiCure/open_dbm/README.md

 # ⭐️ People
-OpenDBM was developed by Anzar Abbas and Vijay Yadav, alongside Vidya Koesmahargyo and Isaac Galatzer-Levy, from within the Research and Development department at AiCure––a health tech startup in New York.
-It was made open source in October 2020.
-You can contact us at opendbm@aicure.com.
+OpenDBM is maintained by the Clinical Data Science Team (including Andre Paredes, Director of OpenDBM) at AiCure.
+Current development and maintenance build on the efforts of Anzar Abbas and Vijay Yadav, alongside Vidya Koesmahargyo and Isaac Galatzer-Levy.
+OpenDBM was made open source in October 2020.
+Email the community at opendbm@aicure.com.

 <div align="right">
 <a href="#table-of-contents">Back to TOC ☝️</a>
 </div>